-Posted on March 22, 2019 by Sophia Urlich and Stuart Simington
+Posted on March 22, 2019 by Stuart Simington and

 New Practice Note for Class 3 Compensation Claims in NSW Land and Environment Court

 The Chief Judge of the Land and Environment Court of New South Wales has issued a new Practice Note for Class 3 Compensation Claims proceedings relating to the acquisition of land (‘Practice Note‘).

 The Practice Note commenced on 15 March 2019 and replaces the earlier Practice Note dated 15 July 2011.